micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-25-rashi_en.md

 ### passuk 30
 <b>A swallow.</b> [Meaning:] I will open my mouth and pour a lot into it, as we have learned in a Mishnah: “A camel may not be force-fed [on Shabbos] but food may be poured into him.”
 <b>Of this red [pottage].</b> Red lentils.
-On that day Avraham died so that he would not see Essav, his grandson, falling into bad ways, [for] this would not be “the good old age” that God had promised him.
-It is for this reason that God shortened his life by five years, for Yitzchak lived 180 years whereas, he [Avraham] 175.
+On that day Avraham died so that he would not see Eisov, his grandson, falling into bad ways, [for] this would not be “the good old age” that God had promised him.
+It is for this reason that God shortened his life by five years, for Yitzchok lived 180 years whereas, he [Avraham] 175.
 [Thus,] Yaakov cooked lentils as a first-meal for the mourner.
 Why [are] lentils [food for a mourner]?
 Because they are [round] as a wheel, for mourning is a wheel that revolves in the world.
 (Another reason: Just as lentils have no mouth [i.e., an opening] so, too, a mourner has no mouth, for it is prohibited for him to speak.
 It is for this reason that it is customary to feed eggs to a mourner for his first meal for they are round and have no “mouth.”
 So, too, a mourner has no “mouth” as is discussed in Mo’ed Koton: “A mourner—the first three days—may not respond to anyone’s greeting, and, certainly, may not initiate a greeting.
 From the third until the seventh [day] he may respond but may not greet, etc.—from an old text of Rashi).

 ### passuk 31
 <b>As of this day, sell.</b> As Onkelos translates it: “As this day,” i.e., as this day is absolutely clear, so sell it to me, as an absolutely sure sale.
 <b>Your birthright.</b> Since the [sacrificial] service was performed by the firstborn, Yaakov thought, this evil person is not fit to perform [sacrificial] service to God.

 ### passuk 32
 <b>Here I am going to die.</b> ([I.e.,] the birthright is unstable and transient for the firstborn will not always perform the sacrifice service for the tribe of Levi will ultimately take it over.
-Furthermore,) said Essav [to Yaakov]: “What is the nature of this Service?”
+Furthermore,) said Eisov [to Yaakov]: “What is the nature of this Service?”
 He [Yaakov] responded: “There are many prohibitions, punishments, [even] punishments by death that are involved with it—as we learned [in the Mishnah,] ‘The following are punishable by death: [those performing the service] having drunk wine, or without a haircut.’”
-So he [Essav] said, “I will eventually die as a result of it [my birthright]; if so, why should I desire it?”
+So he [Eisov] said, “I will eventually die as a result of it [my birthright]; if so, why should I desire it?”

 ### passuk 33

 ### passuk 34
-<b>Essav scorned.</b> Scripture testifies to his wickedness, that he was contemptuous of God’s Service.
+<b>Eisov scorned.</b> Scripture testifies to his wickedness, that he was contemptuous of God’s Service.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY